jwdevantier/gcgen/docs/reference/section/index.rst

-.. _sec-ref-emitter:
+.. _sec-ref-section:

-The code emitter
+Section
 ################

 All :ref:`snippets <sec-ref-snippets>` and :ref:`generators <sec-ref-generators>`
-are provided an emitter, which they must use to generate their output.
+are provided an section, which they must use to generate their output.

-The emitter provides a convenient if simple abstraction for output generation.
+The section provides a convenient if simple abstraction for output generation.
 The main objective of the API is to control lines and indentation.
 This permits gcgen to ensure that output generated from a snippet is always properly indented, such that each line of the snippet are indented relative